Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 # Some Functions Return Custom Iterators Instead of IEnumerable<T>
 In GoRogue 2, a number of classes and structures had functions that returned `IEnumerable<T>` in order to provide a list of items.
 Many functions still do this in GoRogue 3, as the concept works particularly well for creating a flexible API; the results work with LINQ and can easily be converted to List, array, and other data structures when needed.
 However, the use of `IEnumerable<T>` can have negative effects on performance in some cases.
 This is primarily due to the fact that `IEnumerable` is an interface, and therefore requires boxing and/or state to function, which creates work for the GC.

-Therefore, in GoRogue 3, some such functions instead use a concept very similar to `List<T>` to mitigate this.
+Therefore, in GoRogue 3, some such functions instead use a concept very similar to `List<T>.Enumerator` to mitigate this.
 Instead of returning an `IEnumerable`, they instead return a value type which is a custom iterator, whose name typically ends in `Enumerator`; for example, `RectanglePositionsEnumerator`.
 The return types of these functions implement `IEnumerator<T>` and `IEnumerable<T>`, so they can be used in a foreach loop and even can be used with LINQ if needed; however the performance, particularly when used directly in a foreach loop, is notably better because the compiler no longer has to box a value type into an interface reference.  `Rectangle.Positions()` is one such function, for example:

 [!code-csharp[](../../GoRogue.Snippets/UpgradeGuide2To3.cs#CustomEnumerators)]